domisphere-dev/svcs-server/README.md

 ## Typical workflow (with the SVCS client)

 1. start this server
-2. on the client:
+2. on the client (first time):
    - `svcs init`
-   - commit some stuff
    - `svcs remote add origin http://127.0.0.1:5000 myrepo`
+   - `svcs login http://127.0.0.1:5000 alice secret`
+3. commit + push:
+   - `svcs add .`
+   - `svcs commit "hello from the void"`
-   - `svcs push origin`
+   - `svcs push origin --user alice`
-3. on another machine (or folder) clone:
+4. on another machine (or folder) clone:
-   - `svcs clone http://127.0.0.1:5000 myrepo some-folder`
+   - `svcs clone http://127.0.0.1:5000 myrepo some-folder --user alice`

 and then you pretend you built github. (you didn't. but it's cute.)